corrieb/pacific/docs/tkg-service/cluster-lifecycle/creation-basics.md

 Events:      <none>
 ```

-Only thing worth noting is the Provider ID, which as you can see is the VM biosUUID.
+Only thing worth noting is the `Provider ID`, which as you can see is the VM biosUUID.
 A unique infrastructure ID is part of the integration with CAPI and that's why it's part of the `Spec` and not the `Status`.

 #### Notes About Worker Machines